mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 > [!IMPORTANT]
 >
-> **TL;DR:** The MLCommons™ **AlgoPerf: Training Algorithms benchmark is designed to find training algorithms that can train neural networks faster** by rigorously measuring how quickly they reach a specific performance target across a diverse set of deep learning workloads.This document provides the technical documentation, benchmark process, and FAQs for the AlgoPerf benchmark.
+> **TL;DR:** The MLCommons™ **AlgoPerf: Training Algorithms benchmark is designed to find training algorithms that can train neural networks faster** by rigorously measuring how quickly they reach a specific performance target across a diverse set of deep learning workloads.
+> This document provides the technical documentation, benchmark process, and FAQs for the AlgoPerf benchmark.

 ## Table of Contents <!-- omit from toc -->